reuters-graphics/graphics-components/scripts/generate-llm-docs/master-index.md

 - **[Guides](./guides/index.md)** — Integration guides, design system reference, theming, SCSS tokens, and colour palettes.

 To find a specific component, start with `./components/index.md` for the full list, then open the individual component file.
 To understand the design system (spacing, colours, typography), start with `./guides/index.md`.

+These docs are automatically generated from components' code structure, SCSS files and also from human-friendly documentation written using Storybook's MDX and Component Story Format syntax.